-The purpose of this document is to provide a general overview of the Code Compliance Division (Division) within the Napa County Department of Planning, Building & Environmental Services (PBES or Department) and the Policies and Procedures which apply to the Division's efforts to obtain correction of Code violations.
-This document may be supplemented from time to time with additional policies and procedures with Board of Supervisors approval.
+The purpose of this document is to provide a general overview of the Code Compliance Division (Division) within the Napa County Department of Planning, Building & Environmental Services (PBES or Department) and the Policies and Procedures which apply to the Unit's efforts to obtain correction of Code violations.
+This document may be supplemented from time to time with additional policies and procedures.